thebigfilecom/thebigfile-com-dev/how-it-works/6_webaccess/04_web-authentication-identity.subpage.md

 </figure>

-After the BIG Wallet is created, users can already use it to securely and privately authenticate with ICP based dapps, or add more passkeys.
-It is generally advised to have multiple passkeys connected to your Internet Identity as well as a recovery method setup, such as a recovery phrase.
+After the BIG Wallet is created, users can already use it to securely and privately authenticate with BigFile based dapps, or add more passkeys.
+It is generally advised to have multiple passkeys connected to your BIG Wallet as well as a recovery method setup, such as a recovery phrase.

 <figure>
 <img src="/img/how-it-works/ii-3.webp" alt="Internet Identity screen prompting the user to authorize access to Openchat" title="Internet Identity screen prompting the user to authorize access to Openchat" align="center" style="height:500px; width: auto" />